Compilation

 In model.tables.fields.models package, you’ll find table models which allow you to declare new fields.

 Each field correspond to a column in the related table.
-Therefore, you should put new fields in the corresponding class.
+Therefore, you should put new fields in the corresponding

 Creating a field :